-The release of radioactive particles into the atmosphere and marine environments at the Fukushima nuclear power plant because of the failure of the cooling systems following the large earthquake and tsunami off northern Japan on March 11, 2011 rekindled public concern about the safety of nuclear energy.
+The destruction of the Fukushima nuclear power plant and release of radioactive particles into the atmosphere and marine environments following the large earthquake and tsunami off northern Japan on March 11, 2011 rekindled public concern about the safety of nuclear energy.
 The impact on uranium markets was felt immediately, with the market capitalization of many of the junior companies in the uranium exploration sector dropping by 25% to 50% over the following days.
-By contrast, the decline in the price of $U_3O_8$ was less severe, dropping from about US\$70.00 per pound before the earthquake to about US\$55.00 per pound currently.
+By contrast, the decline in the price of $U_3O_8$ was less severe, dropping from about US\$70.00 per pound before the earthquake to about US\$52.75 per pound currently.